Clinical Practicum in Magnetic Resonance Imaging •

-Provides the opportunity to develop required competencies for advance certification in Magnetic Resonance Imaging.
+Provides the opportunity to develop required competencies for advanced certification in Magnetic Resonance Imaging.
 Includes 40 hours per week for 11 weeks in an MRI department.
+This course is intended to meet the degree requirements of the Technology and Nuclear medicine concentrations as well as the requirements of the Magnetic Resonance Imaging certificate of the Radiation & Imaging Sciences program.
 Either RAIT 316 or IMAGE 271 can be taken for credit, not both.
-Prerequisite: RAIT 315 Magnetic Resonance Instrumentation and Procedures, and permission of instructor.
+Prerequisites: Admission to Radiation & Imaging Sciences program, RAIT 301 with a B (3.0) or better, RAIT 315 within the past 12 months with a B (3.0) or better, AND permission of instructor.
+Grading: Satisfactory/Unsatisfactory.

 After completing this class, students should be able to: